 Grant Opportunities

-The Riverside Community Health Foundation has granted over $36.7 million in the last 26 years to nonprofit organizations and government agencies that directly benefit the health and well-being of residents of the cities of Riverside and Jurupa Valley, Moreno Valley, Corona, Norco, and Perris.
+The Riverside Community Health Foundation has granted over $36.9 million in the last 27 years to nonprofit organizations and government agencies that directly benefit the health and well-being of residents of our community.

-For complete information on this grant opportunity, please review the Health & Racial Equity Grant Program 2023 Guidelines.
+For complete information on this grant opportunity, please review the RCHF Stebler Fund 2025 Proposal Guidelines.
 To apply, follow the steps in these guidelines to create a User Account.

 Note: If you have already submitted a grant application to RCHF using the RCHF online grant portal, please do not create a new User Account.